norgeous/gh-pages-pwa/README.md

 https://norgeous.github.io/gh-pages-pwa

 ## features

-- PWA with offline mode
 - Zero install
 - Zero build
+- Clientside ES modules
-- Clientside es modules (via importmap + skypack cdn)
+  - via importmap and skypack cdn
-- Clientside React transpilation (via babel-standalone within service worker)
   - styled-components
   - less css compiler
+- Clientside React and ES transpilation
+  - via babel-standalone (within service-worker)
+- PWA
+  - offline mode, with automatic caching of all loaded files
-- Emoji can be used for favicon and PWA icon
+  - Emoji can be used for PWA icon (and favicon)